[ + links to: Ancient Inhabited Moon - Archives of the Moon - Asteroid Progenitor Planet -

 We do have a bit of information about ancient Barsoom - such as the story of the Tree of Life in the Valley Dor twenty-three million years ago; and the sea-faring civilization of the ancient Barsoomians a million years ago, before the waters dried up.

-And the ancient past of the Red Planet is also re-evoked in the Kane of Old Mars trilogy.
+Similarly in a few other authors: the Mars of a million years back is brought to life in The Sword of Rhiannon; and the ancient past of the Red Planet is re-evoked in the Kane of Old Mars trilogy.

 Zendexor: I wouldn't say that last one is quite up to the standard of the Burroughs and the Brackett versions of Mars, though I know of people who like it.